antoscvarghese/antoscvarghese.github.io/_news/announcement_1.md

 ---
 layout: post
-title: Paper accepted for publication in the Journal of MPCE
+title: Paper accepted for publication in the Journal of MPCE :sparkles:
 date: 2024-02-23 15:59:00-0400
 inline: false
 related_posts: false